jakobzhao/geog458/weeks/week04/leaflet/readme.md

 Leaflet is an open-source JavaScript library for interactive web maps.
 It's lightweight, simple, and flexible, and is probably the most popular open-source mapping library at the moment.
 Leaflet is developed by Vladimir Agafonkin (currently of MapBox) and other contributors.

-What Leaflet does web maps with tiled base layers, panning and zooming, and feature layers that you supply.
+What Leaflet does web maps with tiled base layers, panning and zooming, and feature layers that you supply?
 It handles various basic tasks like converting data to map layers and mouse interactions, and it's easy to extend with plugins.
 It will also work well across most types of devices.

 What Leaflet does not do: Provide any data for you!
 Leaflet is a framework for showing and interacting with map data, but it's up to you to provide that data, including a basemap.
 Leaflet is also not GIS, although it can be combined with tools like **ArcGIS**, **MapBox**, or **CartoDB** for GIS-like capabilities.